perappu/perappu-blog-11ty/content/posts/lorekeeper-games-room-tutorial.md

 Vanilla JS/JQuery or something like Phaser will not run into an issue with requesting a CSRF token, because you can leverage the functions built into game.blade.php, or otherwise use `csrf_token()` to send the `X-CSRF-Token` header with your POST request.

 If you are using something like Godot or Unity, you may run into issues.
 There are several ways to circumvent this.
-You can exclude the route from CSRF -- however, I don't recommend that, as it helps prevent people from sending spoofed scores (though does not prevent it entirely).

-The cleaner way to go about it is to add a simple get request route that returns the CSRF.
-Games Room has one built in (a GET request to the authenticated `/games/score` route) that follows the method for this [StackExchange](https://gamedev.stackexchange.com/questions/202667/create-token-in-unity-to-send-post-request-to-laravel-controller) answer, though you'll have to find some way to handle detecting the authenticated user yourself.

-Further support for additional methods of score submission is something I plan to add in the future.
-Please let me know if you have a pressing need for it, and I'll be happy to prioritize. :D
+Godot allows you to [bridge to Javascript](https://docs.godotengine.org/en/stable/tutorials/platform/web/javascript_bridge.html) so you can call the `submitScore()` function from there.
+Unity will likely require the use of API routes, as to my understanding it can't interface with the JS on the webpage.

+API routes are debatably out of scope for this extension.
+You have a lot of options for pure HTML5/JS games -- but if API support is desired for things like Unity, then please let me know.

 ### Preparing the Game for Release